Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 1. In Azure Cloud Shell, create a device in IoT Hub with the following command:

     ```azurecli
-    az iot hub device-identity create --device-id thermostat67 --hub-name $dtname -g $rgname
+    az iot hub device-identity create --device-id GrindingSensor --hub-name $dtname -g $rgname
     ```

 The output is information about the device that was created.
+Copy the device connection string for use later.

 ### Configure EventGrid for IoT Hub